acucciniello/acucciniello.com/_posts/2017-07-06-How-I-Raised-My-Income-by-75%-by-Taking-a-Year-Off.md

 ### Going in the Front Door is Always the Hardest

-I sent nearly 500 application and emails in my search time.
+I sent nearly 500 applications and emails in my search time.
 I may have gotten a total of 5 interviews from my applications where as I got interviews from emails at a 10% rate.
 With applications you easily get lost and there is so much competition that your resume usually gets thrown out.

 You must find a way around this in order to be successful.
 Cold emailing engineers asking them questions and building relationships that way is something that worked greatly.
 Creating engaging cover letters that make people want to speak to you.
 Using your network in person or on LinkedIn.
 Use recruiters (although my experience with recruiters has not been the best.)
 Attend Meet-ups and meet people in person.
 Offer to help other people online in need.